 COVID ANNOUNCEMENT: Due to COVID-19 I am currently seeing all patients via online / telehealth appointments.
 Learn more about online therapy for California residents.

-Child Therapist San Diego, CA
+Young Adults Therapy San Diego, CA

-Seeing a Child Therapist Can Help!
+Seeing a Young Adult Therapist Can Help!

-Boy Looks Sad and Needs Help Through Child Therapy in San Diego, CA Child therapy teaches numerous perspectives, techniques, skills and strategies to lead to healthier and more productive self-soothing, problem-solving and emotional awareness/expression to avoid obstacles and achieve goals.
+young adult counseling san diego, young adult needing help Child therapy teaches numerous perspectives, techniques, skills and strategies to lead to healthier and more productive self-soothing, problem-solving and emotional awareness/expression to avoid obstacles and achieve goals.
 Most importantly, child counseling and therapy intervenes at a time when problematic systems are being developed, as opposed to years later when patterns are further cemented and opportunities have already been impacted.
 During this crucial time in your child’s life, I will be there to provide the space and safety required to make real change.
 I will listen to their side of the story and consistently remind them that I am here for them and always on their side.
 In addition, I will make time for the child’s loved ones to assist, simplify and educate wherever needed so that your child can experience consistency and support in as many areas as possible.
 Simply put, if it benefits your child, I’m in!

-Benefits of Effective Child Therapy Can Be:
+Benefits of Effective Young Adult Counseling Can Be:

 MY STANDARD RATE IS $200 PER SESSION (50 MINUTES)